nene/tdxhubwtf/README.md

 }
 ```

-Or when you're not sure that dataRange object has that method,
+Or when you're not sure that your object has that method,
 you can take measures that your code it still works:

 ```js